 Dance teachers do not have the profile that they deserve. and this is why I wholeheartedly support One Dance UK’s Dance Teaching Awards and am delighted to have been invited to join the panel.

 Piali Ray OBE

 Director of Sampad, South Asian Arts

 Reflecting on my days as a dance student in India my Gurus or Teachers were a big part of my life and I remember them with immense affection, gratitude and love.
-Like my parents they played a critical role in shaping my ambitions and nurtured my creative skills.
+Like my parents, they played a critical role in shaping my ambitions and nurtured my creative skills.
 Their teaching went way beyond delivering dance syllabus and honing technique.
 The strict discipline and admonitions were balanced with unconditional love, affection and care and to this day my teachers continue to be inspirational role models.
 The pride they take in my achievements make me further appreciate their place in my life and my love for dance.

 We have amazing dancers around us now who have all been trained by someone special.
-Irrespective of challenges of artists’ lives I am convinced that having a teacher’s guidance who supports and motivates you is immeasurable.
+Irrespective of the challenges of artists’ lives, I am convinced that having a teacher’s guidance who supports and motivates you is immeasurable.
 We have to acknowledge the tremendous contribution of dance teachers as we celebrate dance in all its glorious diversity in the UK.
 I am delighted to be part of the panel that will honour dance teachers who continue to strengthen the foundation of dance in the UK.